-Note that in terms of Section 24C (2)(d)(i) of NEMA and Section 43 (1)(c)(i), DFFE is the competent authority (CA) for all listed activities under GN R983 to R985.
+Note that in terms of Section 24C (2)(d)(i) of NEMA and Section 43 (1)(c)(i), DFFE is the competent authority (CA) for all listed activities under GN R983, R984 and R985.
+Other competent authorities include DWS for WULA applications, DMRE for mineral licensing (borrow areas), and Heritage Western Cape for permits to disturb national heritage sites.

-8. TECHNICAL AND FINANCIAL PROPOSAL
+8. THE PROPOSAL

-Bidders are required to submit, at their own cost, the Proposal (Bid), which consists of the following documents:
+Bidders are required to submit, at their own cost, the Proposal (Bid) which must consist of the following documents:

-- Standard bidding documents, as described under Section 8.3; - A Technical Proposal, to show the ability of the PSP to perform all aspects of the EIA Study described in this ToR; and - A Financial Proposal, to provide the cost of performing this EIA Study (sealed in a separate envelope).
+- Standard bidding documents, as described under Section 8.4 - A Technical Proposal to demonstrate the capacity of the bidder to perform all aspects of the EIA Study described in this ToR - A Financial Proposal providing the cost of performing this EIA Study - The Technical and Financial Proposals must be submitted in two separate envelopes, and - Bidders are only required to submit two Proposals one original and one copy.
+A single Proposal includes both technical and financial proposals.

-Bidders must submit comprehensive Technical and Financial Proposals, as this EIA Study is managed to avoid variation orders as far as possible.
-Bidders who submit bids that show a lack of understanding of the scope of services and who do not supply comprehensive proposals will be evaluated accordingly.
+Bidders must submit comprehensive Technical and Financial Proposals as this EIA Study is managed to avoid variation orders as far as possible.
+Bids that show a lack of understanding of the scope of services and that do provide sufficient detail will receive low scores.